-Floor & Decor is a highly differentiated, rapidly growing specialty retailer of hard surface flooring and related accessories with 38 warehouse-format stores across 12 states as of March 27, 2014.
-We offer a broad assortment of tile, wood, laminate and natural stone flooring along with decorative and installation accessories at everyday low prices.
-Our stores appeal to a variety of customers, including our Pro, DIY and BIY customers.
-Our warehouse-format stores average approximately 70,000 square feet and carry on average approximately 3,400 flooring and decorative and installation accessory SKUs, 1.3 million square feet of flooring products and \$2.4 million of inventory at cost.
+Founded in 2000, Floor & Decor is a high-growth, differentiated, multi-channel specialty retailer of hard surface flooring and related accessories with 67 warehouse-format stores across 17 states as of September 29, 2016.
+We believe that we offer the industry's broadest assortment of tile, wood, laminate and natural stone flooring along with decorative and installation accessories at everyday low prices.
+We appeal to a variety of customers, including our Pro, DIY and BIY customers.
+Our warehouse-format stores, which average approximately 72,000 square feet, carry on average approximately 3,500 flooring and decorative and installation accessory SKUs, 1.4 million square feet of flooring products and \$2.6 million of inventory at cost.
 We believe that our inspiring design centers and creative and informative visual merchandising also greatly enhance our customers' renovation experience.
-In addition to our stores, our merchandise is also available on our website at FloorandDecor.com.
+In addition to our stores, our website FloorandDecor.com showcases our products.

-We believe our differentiated business model and culture have created competitive advantages that have driven our success.
-We have had five consecutive years of double digit comparable store sales growth averaging 14.2% per year, with a 22.1% increase in fiscal 2013.
-Our total net sales increased from \$276.4 million in fiscal 2011 to \$441.4 million in fiscal 2013, representing a CAGR of 26.4%.
-We have expanded our store base from 28 warehouse-format stores at the end of fiscal 2011 to 38 at the end of fiscal 2013, representing a CAGR of 16.5%.
+We believe our strong financial results are a reflection of our consistent and disciplined culture of innovation and reinvestment, creating a differentiated business model in the hard surface flooring category.
+We have had seven consecutive years of double digit comparable store sales growth averaging 14.7% per year, with a 13.5% increase in fiscal 2015.
+For the thirty-nine weeks ended September 29, 2016 we had comparable store sales growth of 21.4%.
+Net sales increased \$211.3 million, or 37.6%, from \$561.2 million to \$772.5 million for the thirty-nine weeks ended September 29, 2016.
+Our net sales increased from \$444.0 million in fiscal 2013 to \$784.0 million in fiscal 2015, representing a CAGR of 32.9%.
+We have expanded our store base from 38 warehouse-format stores at the end of fiscal 2013 to 57 at the end of fiscal 2015, representing a CAGR of 22.5%.

-During the past year, we continued to make long-term key strategic investments, including:
+During fiscal 2016, we continued to make long-term key strategic investments, including:

-- opening eight new warehouse-format stores (26.7% unit growth); - further increasing our in-stock inventory position across our store base; - augmenting the management team with new hires in e-commerce, supply chain, merchandising, real estate, information technology and inventory management; - implementing our new enterprise resource planning system, which includes integrated replenishment, merchandising, e-commerce, business intelligence, point of sale and financial planning and analysis; - enhancing our product assortment and upgrading our visual merchandising and store training program;
+- opened ten new warehouse-format stores during the thirty-nine weeks ended September 29, 2016 ending with 67 warehouse-format stores as of September 29, 2016, which was a 21.8% unit growth rate since September 24, 2015, and opening two additional stores prior to December 29, 2016; - investing in our connected customer, Pro customer and F&D Commercial strategies; - · increasing proprietary credit offerings;

-- adding more resources dedicated to serving our Pro customers; and - investing capital to continue enhancing the in-store shopping experience for our customers.
+- augmenting the management team with new hires in store operations, store training, Pro and Commercial sales, e-commerce, supply chain, merchandising, real estate, information technology and inventory management; - enhancing our product assortment and upgrading our visual merchandising and store training program; - adding more resources dedicated to serving our Pro customers; - investing capital to continue enhancing the in-store shopping experience for our customers; and - increased marketing to articulate our unique features and benefits in the hard surface flooring market.